TaniaWhiting/TaniaWhiting.github.io/_posts/2018-11-10-on_data_structures_in_ruby.markdown

 example_hash["nachos"]  # =>  {"snack_type" =>"chips", "flavoring" => "spicey"}

-If we want to retrieve the data from within the inner, nested hash itself, we first use the top level key followed by the inner, lower level key, to pull that information out.
+If we want to retrieve the data from within the inner, nested hash itself, we first use the outer, top level key followed by the inner, lower level key, to pull that information out.
 In this example, we use the key "nachos" followed by the key "snack_type" to retrieve the value "chips".

 example_hash["nachos"]["snack_type"] # => "chips"